AllanOricil/nrg-cli/README.md

     }
   },
   "build": {
-    "environment": "prod", // it can be either prod or dev "server": {
+    "environment": "prod", // it can be either prod or dev.
+If absent, it defaults to prod.
+    "server": {
       // global esbuild settings.
 Use it to override both prod and dev build settings },